AltmzTrn/IrengUAV/README.md

 ## Current Version
 Currently, the primary active development branch of this firmware focuses on a sub-100g brushed quadcopter utilizing an STM32F103C8T6 as the main bare-metal flight controller.
+The firmware is developed using arduino framework with a modular architecture for fast prototyping on each of the airframe types.
+Each of the files are separated based on its functions:
+- Attitude_Indicator files: Obtains information from the IMU
+- CRSFHandler: Handles the RC input from ELRS/CRSF Modules
+- actuators: Handles the actuation (servo timers, ESC PWM/dshot modules, MOSFET analog signals)
+- controlSystems: implements control mixing & PID stabilisation.

+## Future Development Plans
+Once the firmware has been confirmed to be able to establish a stable flight on an airframe, the firmware framework will be optimised from Arduino-based frameworks to bare-metal C++ and Assembly in order to save space for the development of more features that can be implemented on the Airframe.

 ## Archived Versions
 Development originally began merely as a weekend project as early as January 2024.
 Early updates, commits, and versions were initially logged and stored on Google Drive.
 The ```/archive``` folder in this repository stores all of the previously developed firmwares for various types of experimental Airframes from 2024 to 2025.